moateff/MIPS-Processor-Integrated-with-Cache-System/README.md

-# MIPS Processor with Integrated Cache System
+# Single cycle MIPS Processor Integrated with Cache System

 This project demonstrates the integration of a direct-mapped cache system with a MIPS processor.
 The cache is designed to optimize memory access by reducing latency and improving spatial locality through a block-based architecture.
 It employs a write-back strategy to further enhance memory performance and reduce traffic.